Arnold Klein

 Arnold William Klein (February 27, 1945 – October 22, 2015) was an American dermatologist.

-In the infancy of the AIDS epidemic, Klein became one of the first doctors in Los Angeles to diagnose a case of Kaposi's sarcoma in a young patient.
-He also worked closely with American pop musician Michael Jackson, diagnosing him with discoid lupus erythematosus and vitiligo and supplying him with over 200 shots of pethidine, aiding his addiction, starting in the mid-1980s.
+During the early years of the AIDS epidemic, Klein was among the first physicians in Southern California to diagnose Kaposi's sarcoma in a young patient.
+In the 1980s, he helped pioneer the cosmetic use of Botox to reduce facial wrinkles and was later described within the medical community as having "fathered the Botox generation."
+Klein also served on the boards of several charitable organizations and was closely associated with singer Michael Jackson, whom he treated for more than two decades.

 Early life and education

-Klein was born on February 27, 1945, in Mt.
-Clemens, Michigan, the son of a Jewish Orthodox rabbi and a Catholic mother of German and Scottish descent.
+Arnold "Arnie" Klein was born on February 27, 1945, in Mt.
+Clemens, Michigan.
 He was raised in Michigan and North Miami, Florida, graduating with hall of fame pitcher Steve Carlton from North Miami High School in 1963.

 In 1967, Klein earned his bachelor's degree in biology from the University of Pennsylvania.
 He attended the University of Pennsylvania School of Medicine, earning his Doctor of Medicine degree in 1971.
 He completed an internship at Cedars-Sinai Medical Center in Los Angeles and his residency in dermatology at the University of Pennsylvania and the University of California at Los Angeles (UCLA).
 In 1975, he served as Chief Resident in Dermatology at UCLA.